 Contest Prep Costs

-Start up cost: $248 for a one-off strength test, and the first 2 weeks of the full diet and program service, which is a custom diet and training program with weekly reassessments (body fat test, diet adjustment), and new a training program written every 4 weeks.
+Start up cost: $366 for a one-off strength test, and the first 4 weeks of the diet and program service (diet + training program + weekly body fat test, diet update), new training program written every 4 weeks.

 Ongoing weekly cost: $59/week for the full diet and program service.